vgratian/smog/README.md

 * `smog sync` - list all packages that have remote updates
 * `smog update PKG` - update local repository with remote changes
 * `smog link PKG` - scan for binaries, executables and sharedlibs and create symlinks.

+smog is trying to be easily combined and piped with other bash commands.

 ## Installation